The full version of the song is 11 minutes long. A shorter seven-minute version of the song is also available.

 To view the following pictures in a slideshow, just click on any of the photos.

-There seems to be more stencil work and paste-ups (paper-based work that is done beforehand and then affixed to the wall) in this area of the city.
+The street art in this photo gallery was spread out through the entire industrial part of the district.
+It took around four hours to take all the photographs.
+There seemed to be more stencil work and paste-ups (paper-based work that is done beforehand and then affixed to the wall) in this area of the city.

 The photos in this set are featured in the following video:

 You can view the entire set of photos in this series (over 140 images):